Skip to main content

 Step 3: Update Link Types

-Select all the issues under the generator added to the first flex item, and drag them to the second flex item, as children of the same initiative.
+Select all the work items under the generator added to the first flex item, and drag them to the second flex item, as children of the same initiative.

 Structure will automatically replace all the old links with the new link type.